UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04.md

 # Experiment Evaluation

 The data measured by the instrument are stored in its integrated data storage.
 Data files can be obtained following the procedure described in the "Downloading Recorded Data to a User's Computer" section.
 The format description of these files is available on the device's documentation website and depends on the device's firmware.
-These files can be analyzed with our own tools, or you can use the [dosportal](https://portal.dos.ust.cz) web application for managing and evaluating data measured by UST instruments.
+These files can be analyzed with custom software tools, or you can use the [dosportal](https://portal.dos.ust.cz) web application for managing and evaluating data measured by UST instruments.

 # Troubleshooting